T315-hub/Book-Record-Mangement/README.md

-# book-record-management
+# Book-Record-Management

-This is an application called book record managemnet/API
+// this is an  application for book management / API

 ## Endpoints

 ## /users (done)
 POST: Create a new user